Burning (2018 film): Plot

 Jong-su keeps watch around the neighborhood to see if any greenhouses burn down, but none do.
 One afternoon, in front of an intact greenhouse that he is inspecting, he receives a call from Hae-mi, which cuts off after a few seconds of ambiguous noises.
 Jong-su becomes worried as she does not answer any of his calls, and begins to investigate after her phone number becomes disconnected.
 He convinces the landlady to let him into Hae-mi's apartment so that he can feed her cat.
 Hae-mi's apartment is unnaturally clean; her suitcase remains, and all signs of the cat are gone.
-Jong-su begins staking out Ben's apartment and following him to see where he goes.
+Jong-su begins staking out Ben's Gangnam apartment and following him to see where he goes.
 When he sees Ben's Porsche parked outside a restaurant, he goes inside to confront him.
 Ben insists that he did burn down a greenhouse near Jong-su's house.
 A young woman approaches the table, apologizing to Ben for being late.
-As the three of them leave the restaurant, Jong-su asks Ben if he has heard from Hae-mi and whether she had gone on a trip.
-Ben says he has not heard from her, and he doubts she had gone on a trip because she could not afford it.
+As the three of them leave the restaurant, Jong-su asks Ben if he has heard from Hae-mi and whether she has gone on a trip.
+Ben says he has not heard from her, and he doubts she has gone on a trip because she could not afford it.
 Ben says Jong-su was the only person she trusted and that it made him jealous for the first time in his life.

 One day, Ben finds Jong-su waiting outside his place and invites him up to his apartment.
 Ben has a new cat, which he claims is a rescued stray.
 In the restroom, Jong-su finds a pink watch, similar to the one he gave Hae-mi, hidden in a drawer containing other pieces of women's jewelry.
 When Ben's cat runs out of the apartment, Jong-su finds that it answers to the name "Boil."
+Jong-su silently leaves the dinner party Ben is hosting, despite Ben's pleas for him to stay.

 Jong-su asks to meet Ben in the countryside, claiming he is with Hae-mi.
 Ben sees that Hae-mi is not there and asks Jong-su where she is; Jong-su stabs him to death.
-Jong-su douses Ben's car and body in gasoline and sets them on fire, tossing his blood-soaked clothes in as well.
+He then douses Ben's car and body in gasoline and sets them on fire, tossing his blood-soaked clothes in as well.
 He stumbles naked to his truck and drives off.